Menu

 Pros

-Impressive 2K video resolution.
+Features impressive 2K video resolution.
 Up to 180 days of battery life.
 Huge field of view.
 Optimized for detecting humans and ignoring false alarms.
-Weatherproof.
-Easy to install.
+Weatherproof and easy to install.

 Cons